healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

         EL_AV_ALS:
             Units: metres above sea level
             Unit description: metres above sea level
-            Description: The average elevation for the urban centre
+            Description: The average elevation estimated within the spatial domain of the Urban Centre, and expressed in metres above sea level (MASL) (EORC & JAXA, 2017).
         E_KG_NM_LST:
             Units: List of climate classes
             Unit description: List of climate classes
-            Description: semi-colon separated list of names of Köppen-Geiger climate classes, intersecting with the spatial domain of the Urban Centre
+            Description: Semi-colon separated list of names of Köppen-Geiger climate classes, intersecting with the spatial domain of the Urban Centre (1986-2010) (Rubel et al., 2017).
         E_WR_T_14:
             Units: °C
             Unit description: Average temperature in Celsius degrees (°C)
-            Description: average temperature calculated from annual average estimates for time interval centred on the year 1990 (the interval spans from 1988 to 1991) within the spatial domain of the Urban Centre
+            Description: Average temperature calculated from annual average estimates for time interval centred on the year 2015 (the interval spans from 2012 to 2015) within the spatial domain of the Urban Centre, and expressed in Celsius degrees (°C) (Harris et al., 2014).
         E_WR_P_14:
             Units: mm
-            Unit description: the amount of rain per square meter in one hour (mm)
+            Unit description: The amount of rain per square meter in one hour (mm)
-            Description: average precipitations calculated from annual average estimates for time interval centred on the year 2015 (the interval spans from 2012 to 2015) within the spatial domain of the Urban Centre
+            Description: Average precipitations calculated from annual average estimates for time interval centred on the year 2015 (the interval spans from 2012 to 2015) within the spatial domain of the Urban Centre; and expressed in millimetres (mm), the amount of rain per square meter in one hour) (Harris et al., 2014).
 ## Query used to identify the specific urban region relevant for this region in the Urban Centres database
 ## GHS or other linkage of covariate data (GHS:variable='value', or path:variable='value' for a dataset with equivalently named fields defined in project parameters for air_pollution_covariates), e.g. GHS:UC_NM_MN=='Las Palmas de Gran Canaria' and CTR_MN_NM=='Spain'
 urban_query: